 Measles

-Measles is a contagious disease caused by a virus that can lead to serious problems in the lungs and nervous system.
-The risk of complications is especially high for children under 5 and people with weakened immune systems.
-About one in 1,000 people with measles may die from it.
-Measles is also one of the most contagious diseases; unvaccinated people have a 90% chance of getting infected if they come into contact with someone who has it.
+Measles is a highly contagious disease caused by a virus.
+It can cause serious complications in the lungs and nervous system.
+Children under 5 years old and people with weakened immune systems are at a higher risk for complications.
+About 1 in 1,000 people with measles may die from it.
+Measles spreads easily; if you are not vaccinated, you have a 90% chance of getting sick after being around someone who has it.

 NOTE

-If you or your child have been in contact with a patient with measles – please call the hotline at *5400 or the health bureau in your area as soon as possible.
+If you or your child have been in contact with a person with measles, please call our hotline at *5400 or the local health bureau as soon as possible.

 -